LearNAT: Learning NL2SQL with AST-guided Task Decomposition for Large Language Models: Additional experiments

+\begin{itemize} [leftmargin=*,itemsep=0pt,parsep=0.3em,topsep=0.2em,partopsep=0.2em] \item \textbf{Adapt \TheName{} to SQL-o1}: When adapting LearNAT to the SQL-o1 framework, we leverage LearNAT to generate both subtasks and subSQLs at each MCTS node.
+The tree traversal and pruning decisions are guided by the same reward mechanism used in SQL-o1, and the path with the highest cumulative confidence is ultimately selected as the final SQL query. \item \textbf{Adapt \TheName{} to Alpha-SQL}: In migrating LearNAT to the Alpha-SQL setting, we adopt a straightforward strategy: every LLM invocation within Alpha-SQL is replaced with LearNAT’s model parameters.
+Notably, for the \textit{SQL Generation} action, we retain LearNAT’s original prompting scheme to ensure that SQL is still produced in a subtask-by-subtask manner.
+For all other actions, we follow Alpha-SQL’s original prompting design. \end{itemize}

-\subsubsection{\textbf{Error Case Analysis}}
+\subsection{\textbf{Error Case Analysis}}

 To further investigate the reasons for the failure of the \textit{Decomposition Synthesis Procedure} in certain cases, we randomly selected 50 unsuccessful cases for error analysis.
 The error distribution is shown in Fig.~\ref{fig:error-analysis}.
 The results indicate that the decomposition failures can be attributed to four distinct types of errors, including schema linking, float computation, unknown rules, and error answer.

 We analyze these errors one by one by presenting typical cases for each of the four error attributions.

 \textbf{Case for Schema Linking.}

 [\#Question:] \textit{What is the user avatar url for user 41579158?
 What is the latest movie rated by him / her?}